nazhudha/CV/README.md

 ## Introduction

-I am an adaptable and reliable **Frontend React Developer**, with lots of previous experience working with company tools and technologies in previous roles; now looking for a position on the development team, to help bring company products and services to clients and end users.
+I am an adaptable and reliable **Frontend React Developer**, with lots of previous experience working with company tools and technologies; now looking for a position on the development team.

-I would describe myself as someone who is open minded (enjoy learning about culture, experiences & new ideas), a good learner (taught myself Japanese whilst living in Japan for 2 years) and with a wide range of skills (worked with different teams and structures in various companies).
+After having worked on the sales side of digital products for a number of years (communicating and working closely with development teams); I realise it is programming and solving problems what I enjoy more.
+So I am excited, for a switch in my career path, to use digital technical skills to turn ideas into new innovative features and help bring company products & services to clients and end users.

-After having worked on the sales side of digital products for a number of years (and working closely with development teams); I realise it is programming and solving problems what I enjoy more.
-So I am excited, for a switch in my career path, to use digital technical skills to help turn ideas into new innovative features.
+I would describe myself as someone who is open minded (enjoy culture, experiences & new ideas), a good learner (self-taught Japanese then lived in Japan for 2 years), with a wide range of skills (worked with different teams and structures in various organisations) and can easily get along well with all types of people.

 ## Technologies
 **Languages:** HTML, CSS, JavaScript

 **Libraries & Frameworks:** React, Bootstrap, Tailwind, SASS

-**Tools & Methodologies:** Git, NPM, API's, Agile Development
+**Tools & Methodologies:** Git, NPM, web API's (incl.
+JSON & AJAX), Agile Development

 ## Projects